annaliese-pintar/FaceBox/README.md

 ## Mistakes To Learn From
 ### Trigger Mode Mistake
 <a name="trigger-mode-mistake"></a>
-While implementing the solenoid, I was not aware that the trigger mode of my relay was active-low.
-My GPIO pin output was set to HIGH to trigger the relay and then set back to LOW to turn off the relay.
-However, since my relay's trigger  mode was active-low, I was leaving my relay in an active state rather than returning it to inactive.
-This caused my solenoid to burn out due to the solenoids 0.2 second limit on how long it should recieve power.
+While implementing the solenoid, I wasn't aware that my relay had an active-low trigger mode.
+I had configured my GPIO pin to output HIGH to activate the relay and then return to LOW to deactivate it.
+However, since my relay was actually active-low, this configuration had the opposite effect—keeping the relay activated when I thought it was inactive.
+This critical misunderstanding caused my solenoid to burn out because it received power beyond its 0.2-second operating limit.

 ### Sleep Time Mistake
 <a name="sleep-time-mistake"></a>
-Prior to implementing solenoid controls, I did not fully read the documentation for the solenoid I was using.
-The documenation states that the solenoid should be powered for only 0.2 seconds max.
-In between my GPIO pin controls for setting the ouput from LOW back to HIGH I have a sleep function.
-Initally, I set the sleep function to sleep for 1 second leaving the GPIO pin output on LOW for 1 second which means that solenoid was powered longer than it's max causing the solenoid to burn out.
+Prior to implementing solenoid controls, I didn't fully read the documentation for my solenoid.
+The documentation clearly states that the solenoid should be powered for a maximum of only 0.2 seconds.
+Between my GPIO pin control operations that switched the output from LOW back to HIGH, I included a sleep function.
+Initially, I set this sleep function to pause for 1 second, which kept the GPIO pin output on LOW for a full second.
+Since this exceeded the solenoid's maximum power duration, it caused the solenoid to burn out.